 SMUD issued a public request for information, consistent with SMUD's current procurement practice, to identify the best qualified independent evaluator to assess the comprehensiveness of SMUD's WMP.
 SMUD contracted with a qualified independent evaluator with experience in assessing the safe operation of electrical infrastructure.
-The independent evaluator's report will be posted to SMUD's website and presented to SMUD's Board of Directors at a noticed public meeting.
+The independent evaluator's report was presented to SMUD's Board of Directors at a noticed public meeting and posted to SMUD's website along with the WMP.
+The report concluded SMUDs WMP is comprehensive and meets statutory requirements as well as industry standard.

-California Wildfire Safety Advisory Board
+10.4 Wildfire Safety Advisory Board

-On or before July 1, 2020, SMUD will submit the WMP to the California Wildfire Safety Advisory Board (CWSAB).
-The CWSAB will review and provide comments and advisory opinions regarding the content and sufficiency of the WMP.
-SMUD will consider comments and opinions received by the CWSAB in future plans.
+Each year SMUD submits its WMP to the Wildfire Safety Advisory Board (WSAB).
+The WSAB reviews and provides comments an advisory opinion regarding the content and sufficiency of the WMP.
+SMUD will consider comments and opinions received by the WSAB in future plans.